awsdocs/amazon-route53-docs/doc_source/query-logs.md

 1. Choose whether you want Route 53 to publish logs to an existing CloudWatch Logs log group or to a new log group\.

-1. Either type a name for the new log group or choose an existing log group from the list\.
+1. Either enter a name for the new log group or choose an existing log group from the list\.
 **Important**
 If you want to configure logging for multiple hosted zones, we recommend that you use a consistent prefix for every log group, for example:
 `/aws/route53/`*hosted\-zone\-name*